task123/AutoTTApp/README.md

 * Can preform simple voice recognition using OpenEars.

 ## Voice recognition
 [OpenEars](http://www.politepix.com/openears/) is used for the primitive voice recognition the app is capable of, as most people we found online recommended this.
-OpenEars is free and allowed to use , but not open source.
-It have
+OpenEars is free and allowed to upload to the AppStore, but not open source.
+(Even though the name would sugest otherwise.)
+The license for OpenEars only grant distribution of applications of it in binary form.
+The library and frameworks of OpenEars is therefor omitted.
+(We asked for premissing to share it as a hole, but OpenEars never replied.)
+The little code we have using OpenEars is left as it is, since it is more or less the same as the code from their nice [tutorial](http://www.politepix.com/openears/tutorial/) for 'Offline speech recognition'.
+This tutorial explains how to install and setup the library which is all you need to know to make the app work with full functionality.
+If you do not wish to use voice recognition, the version of the app before the voice recognition was implemented is avalible under the 'beforeVoiceRecognition' branch.

 ## How to communicate with it
 The app communicates over a tcp connection with text commands.
 (In addition to and seperate from the video stream (or webpage) it can receive over http).
 The general structure of these messages/commands is as follows; they start with the type of message followed by "#$#", then the message (or data) before it finishes with "%^%\r\n".
 Example: "Gyro#$#0.001238;1.234522;-2.209182%^%" One does not have to implement all this commands, only handle that they are sendt.